-Access Shelf One of the two chassis that make up a Modular CCAP implementation.
-The Access Shelf is primarily responsible for MPEG processing and access functions (PHY, PON, etc.) normally associated with the CMTS and the Edge QAM.
 Cable Modem Termination System A headend component that provides the operator network side termination for the DOCSIS link.
 A CMTS communicates with a number of Cable Modems to provide data services.
 Converged Cable Access Platform A headend component that provides the functionality of a CMTS and an Edge QAM in a single architecture with greater QAM density and overall capacity.
 Edge QAM A head-end or hub device that receives packets of digital video or data from the operator network.
 It re-packetizes the video or data into an MPEG transport stream and digitally modulates the transport stream onto a downstream RF carrier using QAM.
 Ethernet Passive Optical Network A point-to-multipoint, fiber to the premises network architecture in which unpowered optical splitters are used to enable a single optical fiber to serve multiple premises.
 Hybrid Fiber-Coax System A broadband bidirectional shared-media transmission system using optical fiber trunks between the head-end and the fiber nodes, and coaxial cable distribution from the fiber nodes to the customer locations.
 NETCONF An IETF network management protocol that provides mechanisms to manipulate the configuration of a device.
 NETCONF executes YANG-based XML files containing configuration objects.
-Packet Shelf One of the two chassis that make up a Modular CCAP implementation.
-The Packet Shelf is responsible for the packet processing functions, such as subscriber management, service flow management, layer-3 routing and higher layer protocol manipulation, as well as Access Shelf command and control.
 RF Combiner Headend equipment that accepts multiple input signals and delivers a single output that is equal in phase and amplitude.
 Service Group A set of channels for a given service (e.g., Video On Demand, High-Speed Internet) delivered via a number of fiber nodes to corresponding subscribers of that service to a single subscriber device.
+Switch Route Engine (SRE) Management line card where NSIs are located and switching and routing take place.
 YANG A language used to model data for the NETCONF protocol.
 A YANG module defines a hierarchy of data which can be used for NETCONF-based operations, including configuration, state data, remote procedure calls (RPCs), and notifications.